List of Billboard Hot 100 number ones of 1981

 These are the Billboard Hot 100 number-one hits of 1981.
 The longest running number-one single of 1981 is "Physical" by Olivia Newton-John which stayed at the top of the chart for six weeks in 1981 and then for four additional weeks in 1982, with a total of 10 weeks at number-one.
 This also makes "Physical" the longest running number-one single of the 1980s.

 That year, 10 acts hit number one for the first time, such as Kool & the Gang, Dolly Parton, Eddie Rabbitt, REO Speedwagon, Sheena Easton, Kim Carnes, Stars on 45, Air Supply, and Rick Springfield.
 Lionel Richie, already having hit number one with The Commodores, also receives his first number one song as a solo act.
 Blondie and Daryl Hall and John Oates were the only acts to hit number one more than once, with both acts hitting twice.

 Chart history

+An asterisk (*) by a date indicates an unpublished, "frozen" week, due to the special double issues that Billboard published in print at the end of the year for their year-end charts.